LearnWeb3DAO/MEV-Theory/README.md

 <Quiz questionId="99e3fc3d-d650-4663-9afb-8780f80e4e6d" />

 `Searchers` use the concept of Gas Golfing to be able to program transactions in such a way that they use the least amount of gas.
-This is because of the formulae `gas fees = gas price * gas used`.
+This is because of the formula `gas fees = gas price * gas used`.
 So if you decrease your `gas used`, you can increase your `gas price` to arrive at the same `gas fees`.
 This helps in competitive MEV opportunities as by being able to pay higher gas fees than your competitors means that your chances of getting your transaction included are higher.

 <Quiz questionId="0fa2eec9-9bf3-45a5-84c8-0a911ed4ca23" />